-Category Management-to-Staff Ratio Agencies/Institutions With Fewer than 100 Employees 1 Manager/Supervisor to 5.50 Staff Members All Other Agencies 1 Manager/Supervisor to 11.33 Staff Members All Other Higher Education Institutions 1 Manager/Supervisor to 20.39 Staff Members Statewide Average 1 Manager/Supervisor to 14.53 Staff Members members.
-Twenty-two agencies and seven institutions of higher education reported a 1:11 ratio or higher.
+Category Management-to-Staff Ratio Agencies/Institutions With Fewer Than 100 Employees 1 Manager/Supervisor to 5.60 Staff Members All Other Agencies 1 Manager/Supervisor to 11.37 Staff Members All Other Higher Education Institutions 1 Manager/Supervisor to 18.64 Staff Members Statewide Average 1 Manager/Supervisor to 13.81 Staff Members

-The overall statewide management-to-staff ratio was 1 manager/supervisor to 14.53 staff members.
+The overall statewide management-to-staff ratio was 1 manager/supervisor to 13.81 staff members.
 (See Table 6.)
 At this time, there is no legislative mandate to achieve a specific management-to-staff ratio.
 However, each agency is required to develop procedures for achieving a management-to-staff ratio of 1 manager for 11 staff members.

-Approximately one-third of agencies and higher education institutions (32.5 percent) achieved the desired ratio of 1 manager/supervisor for every 11 non-supervisory staff
+One-third of agencies and higher education institutions achieved the desired ratio of 1 manager/supervisor for every 11 non-supervisory staff members.
+Twenty-four agencies and forty seven institutions of higher education reported a 1:11 ratio or higher.

 Very small agencies will have a difficult time achieving a 1:11 ratio; therefore, we have reported these agencies separately.
-Ten of the 101 agencies and institutions (10 percent) with fewer than 100 employees met the goal of a 1:11 ratio.
-It should be noted that although the average management-to-staff ratio for agencies and institutions with more than 100 employees was approximately 1:14.5, the Department of Criminal Justice, with over 40,000 FTEs, reported a ratio of 1:81.5 which affects the statewide average significantly.
+Twelve of the 101 agencies and institutions (12 percent) with fewer than 100 employees met the goal of a 1:11 ratio.
+It should be noted that although the average management-to-staff ratio for agencies and institutions with more than 100 employees was approximately 1:14.
+The Department of Criminal Justice, with over 40,000 FTEs, reported a ratio of 1:78.5 which affects the statewide average significantly.

 One explanation of why only one-third of agencies and institutions met the 1:11 goal may be that there are too many layers of management at these entities.
-This report highlights those agencies that may have a higher number of supervisors and managers.
+This report highlights agencies that may have a higher number of supervisors and managers.
 It is difficult, however, to say that entities should all have the same management-to-staff ratio, especially as organizations become less hierarchical.
 As organizations increasingly plan their work around project teams, which form to accomplish the mission then disband, the concept of supervisors and middle management changes.
 Additionally, organization size, organization function/mission, and managerial strategy may also affect management's span of control.
 As the Legislature continues to study the data, these types of changes in organizational structure and management systems will be an integral piece of information.